 along quickly to get you ready for the programming assignments.

 So, please do not expect "spoon feeding" in this class and you need

 to be prepared to figure things out on your own.
 Of course, you are welcome

-to come talk to me about anything related to the course material, so you are not completely on your own.
+to come talk to me about anything related to the course material and programming assignments, so you are not completely on your own.

 You will also be expected to learn certain things completely on your own.